Which is the best lawn edging?

 Is lawn edging necessary?

 Lawn edging is not strictly necessary, but it will add clean visual lines to your garden, and makes for easy mowing and maintenance.
-The best lawn edging will even add character and function.
+The best garden edging will even add character and function.

 The best lawn edging solutions

-Here are my 9 best lawn edging ideas, ranging from the traditional to the modern and everything in between.
+To help you narrow it down, here are my 10 best lawn edging ideas, ranging from the traditional to the modern and everything in between.

 Lawn Edging Guide

-Before clicking through to order some lawn edging and rushing out to install it, consider these factors:
+Before clicking through to order some garden edging and rushing out to install it, consider these factors:

 Costs can add up quickly when you are covering the whole circumference of your lawn.
 Consider your budget before you start and make sure you have the funds needed for your chosen edging solution.